Why Do Cyclists Wear Sunglasses? 3 Main Reasons Explained!

 So, why is this important?

 In some cases, UV rays can cause eye cancer (ocular melanoma).
-However, according to the American Cancer Society, the other eye problems caused by UV rays are more common.
+However, according to the American Cancer Society, other eye problems caused by UV rays are more common.
 UV rays can lead to:

 • Formation of cataracts (clouding of the eye’s lens)